Meet the Directors.

 PhD in Urban Design, Master of Architecture (Hons), Bachelor of Architecture (Hons), Bachelor of Architectural Studies

-Natalie works with our clients to make the seemingly complex simple when it comes to designing and delivering our built environment.
+Dr. Natalie Allen is a recognized expert in applied urban research and complex systems strategy, translating rigorous, data-informed insights into innovative solutions for the built environment.
+She works with our clients to make the seemingly complex simple when it comes to designing and delivering our built environment.

-Natalie has a background in architecture, urban/spatial design, and urban governance and extensive research experience across a range of critical urban topics: integrated urban planning and community visioning, urban growth and increasing density, and housing preferences and demand.
-She maintains wide-ranging industry networks in both the public and private sectors and brings a creative, long-term strategic perspective to all our work.
+With a background in architecture, urban/spatial design, and urban governance, she maintains wide-ranging industry networks in both the public and private sectors and brings a creative, long-term strategic perspective to all our work.

 Natalie regularly speaks at conferences, delivers webinars, is a panel moderator and writes about delivering citizen-centric neighbourhoods.